-Adjustment Time: The period of time between placement of the child and finalization which offers the child and family an opportunity to stabilize and prepare for a permanent family arrangement.
-This timeframe is determined by the professionals and family and included in the Adoption Placement Agreement.
+Adjustment time: The period between placement of the child with a family and adoption finalization.
+The adjustment time offers child and family an opportunity to stabilize and prepare for a permanent family arrangement.
+This time frame is determined by the professionals and family.
+It is included in the Adoption Placement Agreement.

-Adoption: A court action in which an adult assumes legal and other responsibilities for another, usually a minor.
+Adoption: A court action in which an adult assumes legal and other responsibilities for another person, usually a minor.

-Adoption Agency: An organization, licensed by the State, that provides services to birth parents, adoptive parents, and children who need families.
-Agencies may be public or private, secular or religious, for-profit or not-for-profit.
+Adoption agency: An organization, licensed by the state, that provides services to birth parents, adoptive parents, and children who need families.
+Agencies may be public or private, secular or religious, for-profit or nonprofit.

-Adoption Certificate/Decree: also known as the Certificate of Adoption, this is the document that is signed by the presiding Judge upon finalization of the adoption.
+Adoption certificate/decree: .
+It slso known as the Certificate of Adoption.
+This is the document that is signed by the presiding judge upon finalization of the adoption.

-Adoption Exchange: An organization which recruits adoptive families for children with special needs using print, radio, television and internet recruitment, as well as matching services.
-Adopt Kansas Kids is the Adoption Exchange for the State of Kansas and administered by the Kansas Children’s Service League.
+Adoption Exchange: An organization that recruits adoptive families for children with special needs.
+Recruitment is accomplished using print, radio, television and internet recruitment, as well as matching services.
+Adopt Kansas Kids is the Adoption Exchange for the state of Kansas.
+It is administered by the Kansas Children’s Service League.

-Adoption Petition: The legal document, completed by an adoption attorney, through which prospective parents request the court’s permission to adopt a specific child.
+Adoption petition: The legal document through which prospective parents request the court’s permission to adopt a specific child.
+It is completed by an adoption attorney.

-Adoption Placement Agreement (APA): A written agreement signed by the family, the child’s case manager, and the Department for Children and Families (DCF) to place a child in the State’s care in an adoptive home.
+Adoption Placement Agreement (APA): A written agreement to place a child who is in the state’s care in an adoptive home.
+It is signed by the family, the child’s case manager, and the Department for Children and Families (DCF).
 This is the step prior to finalization.
-The child remains in the State’s legal custody until finalization.
+The child remains in the state’s legal custody until finalization.

-Adoption Subsidies: Adoption benefits (also known as adoption assistance) designed to offset the short and long-term costs associated with adopting children who need special services.
-In Kansas, subsidy is agreed to prior to APA signing and may include a monthly stipend, continued medical coverage for the child through Medicaid, and/or one time reimbursement for expenses related to the adoption.
+Adoption subsidies: Adoption benefits (also known as adoption assistance) designed to offset the short- and long-term costs associated with adopting children who need special services.
+In Kansas, subsidy is agreed to prior to APA signing.
+The subsidy may include a monthly stipend, continued medical coverage for the child through Medicaid, and/or one-time reimbursement for expenses related to the adoption.
 Subsidy is based on the special needs of the child.
 This may be renegotiated with DCF as the needs of the child change.

-Adoption Tax Credits: Non-refundable credit which reduces taxes owed by adoptive parents who claim adoption expense reimbursement under P.L 104-188; may be claimed on Federal taxes and in some States with similar legislation (including Kansas), on State taxes.
+Adoption tax credits: Non-refundable credit which reduces taxes owed by adoptive parents who claim adoption expense reimbursement under P.L 104-188.
+It may be claimed on federal taxes.
+In some states with similar legislation (including Kansas), it may be claimed on state taxes.

 Best Interest Staffing (BIS): A team meeting which includes the professionals involved with a child to select an adoptive family which best meets that child’s needs.

-Case Management: Case management involves working with children and families to establish goals and plans to achieve the goals, providing services to meet needs identified in assessments, monitoring progress toward achievement of the goals, and closing cases when goals have been achieved.
+Case management: Case management involves working with children and families to establish goals and plans to achieve the goals.
+It includes providing services to meet needs identified in assessments and monitoring progress toward achievement of the goals.
+Cases are closed when goals have been achieved.

 Case Management Provider (also referred to as Contractor): In Kansas, the private agencies the Department for Children and Families contracts with to provide case management services to children and families who are involved in the child welfare system.

-CINC (Child in Need of Care): A person less than 18 years of age who meets standards as outlined in Kansas law number 38-2202.
+CINC (Child in Need of Care): A person younger than 18 years of age who meets standards as outlined in Kansas law number 38-2202.
 Children in foster care are designated as CINC.

-Concurrent Case Planning: A process used in foster care case management by which child welfare staff work toward biological family reunification and, at the same time, develop an alternative permanency plan for the child (such as permanent placement with a relative or adoption) should family reunification effort fail.
-Concurrent planning is intended to reduce the time a child spends in foster care before a child is placed with a permanent family.
+Concurrent case planning: A process used in foster care case management by which child welfare staff work toward biological family reunification and, at the same time, develop an alternative permanency plan for the child (such as permanent placement with a relative or adoption) should family reunification efforts fail.
+Concurrent planning is intended to reduce the time a child spends in foster care before being placed with a permanent family.

 Court Appointed Special Advocate (CASA): A community volunteer appointed by the court to advocate for the child.
 The volunteers receive training and professional supervision and provide reports and recommendations to the court.

-Finalization: The final legal step in the adoption process; involves a court hearing during which the judge orders that the adoptive parents become the child’s legal parents.
+Finalization: The final legal step in the adoption process.
+Finalization nvolves a court hearing during which the judge orders that the adoptive parents become the child’s legal parents.

-Foster Parents: State licensed adults who provide a temporary home for children whose birth parents are unable to care for them.
+Foster parents: State licensed adults who provide a temporary home for children whose birth parents are unable to care for them.
 In Kansas foster parent licenses are through the Kansas Department for Children and Families.
-Foster parents must be at least 21 years of age in Kansas in order to be eligible; and complete all background checks successfully.
+Foster parents must be at least 21 years of age in Kansas in order to be eligible.
+They also must successfully complete all background checks.

 Guardian: Person who fulfills some of the responsibilities of the legal parent role, although the courts or birth parents may continue to hold some jurisdiction of the child.
 Guardians do not have the same reciprocal rights of inheritance as birth or adoptive parents.
-Guardianship is subject to ongoing supervision by the court and end at the child’s majority or by order of the court.
+Guardianship is subject to ongoing supervision by the court.
+It ends at the child’s majority or by order of the court.

-Guardian ad Litem (GAL): A person, often an attorney, appointed by the court to represent the interests of a child, a ward, or an unborn infant in a particular court case.
-The status of guardian ad litem ixists only within the confines of the particular court case in which the appointment occurs.
+Guardian ad litem (GAL): A person, often an attorney, appointed by the court to represent the interests of a child, a ward, or an unborn infant in a particular court case.
+The status of guardian ad litem exists only within the confines of the particular court case in which the appointment occurs.

-Independent Living: A type of placement that provides life-skills training to youth or assist them to acquire the skills they will need to live independently as adults.
+Independent living: A type of placement that provides life-skills training to youth or assists them in acquiring the skills they will need to live independently as adults.
 The program is designed for youth who are “aging out” of foster care and for whom there is no other permanency plan.

 ICPC (Interstate Compact on the Placement of Children): An agreement between states detailing specific requirements for children who are in foster care to be placed with relatives or an adoptive family in a state other than their own.

-ICWA (Indian Child Welfare Act): A federal law which protects the cultural heritage of Native American children in foster care, and dictates how and with whom these children are placed for adoption.
+ICWA (Indian Child Welfare Act): A federal law which protects the cultural heritage of Native American children in foster care.
+It dictates how and with whom these children are placed for adoption.